TudorL-CU/HIST1900_Memex/docs/Topic 1/Memex Checkpoint 3/Source Notes 3/The Evolution of the Internet – Understanding Media and Culture.md

 The article explains concepts like 'decentralization', and looks at the history of the internet, starting with research on safe transmission of information during the Cold War.
 A decentralized network would help in the case of a bombing, as even if a few nodes were destroyed, information could still be transmitted using the surviving nodes.

-Multiple developments were made in order to get the Internet we have today, such as TCP/IP protocols and HTTP.
+Multiple developments were made in order to get the Internet we have today, such as TCP/IP protocols and HTTP(check [[A Protocol for Packet Network Intercommunication]] for more info).
 The article also makes sure to go over the cultural impact things like Usenet, GeoCities, and Yahoo had on the Internet.